-Title IX Coordinator - Patricia Wilson Phone: (205) 929-1440 Office Location: Brown Hall, RM 101 Email: titleix@miles.edu https://www.miles.edu/sites/miles.edu/files/documents/MilesCollegeTitleIXComplaintForm.pdf
+Title IX Coordinator - Patricia Wilson Phone:

+Office Location: Brown Hall, RM 101 Email:

+titleix@miles.edu

+Title IX Complaint Form

 Complainants, or anyone with knowledge of Sexual Misconduct, may file a report with a Responsible Employee or the Title IX Coordinator.
 That Responsible Employee must provide a complete reporting of all information known to them to the Title IX Coordinator.
 Responsible Employees informed about Sexual Misconduct allegations should not attempt to resolve the situation but must notify and report all relevant information to the Title IX Coordinator as soon as practicable.